Updated: Dec 23, 2021

 One of the biggest misconceptions about ceramic coatings is that they are totally maintenance free.
 To the extent that I have even had customers tell me they thought the only cleaning they needed to do was rinse the car with a garden hose.

-The reality is that although a coated car (because of the hardness and slickness of the surface) is easier to clean, they will still get contaminated over time with many of the same contaminants that stick to factory paint.
+The reality is that although a coated car (because of the hardness and slickness of the surface) is easier to clean, it will still get contaminated over time with many of the same contaminants that stick to factory paint.
 Pollution, industrial fallout, rail dust, tree sap mist, overspray can all become embedded on the surface of the coating.
 Obviously the more these contaminants build up on your coating the less slick and glossy it will be.

-2. The coating is due for a maintenance
+2. The coating is due for maintenance

 If you clay bar your vehicle and the coating still does not seem to performing like it was when brand new, you may be due for a maintenance "topper".
 The reality is that no matter how conscientious you are every time you touch your coating with a wash mitt, towel etc. the friction on the surface will start to impact the slickness of the top of the coating.
 Ceramic coatings are harder than your factory paint but are not totally impervious to scuffing etc.